 - Holly Johnson made $412,453 in one year as a freelancer writer!

-- Jennifer Gregory earned $17,310 in one month as a freelance content marketing writer who wrote articles and an ebook for her clients.
+- Jennifer Gregory made $17,310 in one month as a freelance content marketing writer who wrote articles and an ebook for her clients.

 As you can see, some of these freelance writers make over six figures per year.